infovelocity/devsite/content/pages/about/content1.md

 linkedin: linkedin.com/in/mohanb
 ---

-Co-Founder /  Senior Cloud & Devops Consultant
+Senior Cloud & Devops Consultant

-Hands on Infrastructure / Cloud Architect / Senior DevOps Consultant with 16+ years of expertise.
-Experienced in working with diverse set of technologies, passionate about open-source advancements.
-Self-motivated, quick learner, precise problem solver with excellent communication skills dedicated to company success.
+Meet our accomplished Cloud Architect and Senior DevOps Consultant, equipped with over 16 years of hands-on experience.
+Their comprehensive skill set is further reinforced by an array of AWS certifications, including AWS Certified Solutions Architect - Professional, AWS Certified Security - Specialist, and AWS Certified DevOps - Professional.
+Notably, they also hold esteemed Kubernetes certifications, including Certified Kubernetes Administrator and Certified Kubernetes Security Specialist.

+Commanding knowledge and experience spanning diverse technologies, Possessing exceptional skills, self-motivation, adeptness at rapid learning, analytical acumen, and an innate precision that consistently translates into remarkable productivity.
+Thriving within dynamic, multifaceted environments that demand unwavering excellence, setting and maintaining high standards as an integral part of their work ethic.
+They stand as a cornerstone of our team, poised to elevate our collective capabilities and steer our company towards even greater achievements.